A Time of Grace for the Whole World

 My daughter, try your best to make the Stations of the Cross in this hour, provided that your duties permit it; and if you are not able to make the Stations of the Cross, then at least step into the chapel for a moment and adore, in the Blessed Sacrament, My Heart, which is full of mercy; and should you be unable to step into the chapel, immerse yourself in prayer there where you happen to be, if only for a very brief instant.
 (1572)

 We should try to honor this holy time every day as best as our station in life permits.
 No matter where we are, how much time we have, or what we doing, we should all be able to stop for a “very brief instant” of prayer.
 There are many aids available to help us make the Stations of the Cross whether we are able to do so in a church or at home or even driving in our cars.
-Two excellent resources for making the Stations of the Cross are St. Faustina’s Way of the Cross Audio CD and the booklet (NEED BOOKLET PRODUCT PAGE) of the same title.
+Two excellent resources for making the Stations of the Cross are St. Faustina’s Way of the Cross Audio CD and the booklet Way of the Cross – National Shrine of The Divine Mercy.

 If we are unable to go to a chapel to visit the Blessed Sacrament, perhaps we can pray before an Image of The Divine Mercy in the home or office and spiritually unite ourselves with Jesus in the Blessed Sacrament.
 Wristwatches and cell phones may be set to remind us of this special time of grace.
 A jog of the memory can turn coffee breaks into chaplet breaks and carpooling time into prayer time.
 Catholic school after care programs and study halls can also foster prayer and devotion during this time.
 However great or small, we may be sure that all devotion directed toward Jesus with love during this time will reap rewards for the Lord said: